Cart 0

 We don’t speak to spirituality enough; for me it is the bridge between art and science, both of which inform my work (and my obsessions hehe). i am not a traditional scholarly type (tho i geek out on things) so i feel people learn best by observing, having discussions, and walking the path with me.
 So let’s practice together!

-• share the stories of our personal & collective practice
+• stories of our personal & collective practice

 Most importantly, it is my hope this will be a refuge where you can be held as you arrive at a way that feels most aligned to you.